Introduction

 Pope Francis, On Care for Our Common Home – Laudato Si’

 Inspired by the teachings of Pope Francis’ 2015 encyclical on the environment, Laudato Si’, The Catholic University of America is committed to advancing sustainability across our campus and broader community.
-As “a comprehensive Catholic and American institution of higher learning,” The Catholic University of America offers a distinctive contribution to the entire nation with an important opportunity to address the national conversation on environmental stewardship within the context of the University’s Catholic mission and identity.
+As the the national university of the Catholic Church in the United States, founded and sponsored by the bishops of the county with the approval of the Holy See, The Catholic University of America offers a distinctive contribution to the entire nation with an important opportunity to address the national conversation on environmental stewardship within the context of the University’s Catholic mission and identity.

-The following report highlights our major accomplishments over the past five years in leadership and recognition, campus facilities, and community engagement.
-The report concludes with an overview of the environmental impact of this work.
+The following report highlights our major accomplishments over the past six years and concludes with an overview of the environmental impact of this work.

 Leadership and Recognition

-“Over the past five years, we have made considerable progress towards improving the environmental well-being of the campus and the greater community.
-The conclusion of our first Five-Year Sustainability Plan is not an ending; it is the launchpad for continued vigilance in the next decade and beyond.”
+“Over the past few years, we have made considerable progress towards improving the environmental well-being of the campus and the greater community.
+The conclusion of our first Sustainability Plan is not an ending; it is the launchpad for continued vigilance in the next decade and beyond.”

 Debra Nauta-Rodriguez, Associate Vice President for Facilities Planning and Management / University Architect